 How to Improve Fatigue Resistance?

-However, when we apply a basic sports-science principle and look at a researched training method, there are indeed ways we can apply to ride our bikes faster for longer.
+However, when we apply a basic sports science principle and look at a researched training method, there are indeed ways that we can apply to ride our bikes faster for longer.
 Let’s discuss these two.

 1. Training Sessions to Improve Stamina